pishoyg/coptic/README.md

 invoked from the repo's root directory, rather than from the directory where the script lives.

-## `data/`
+## `data/` Subdirectories

-We have somewhat strict rules regarding our `data/` directory.
-It usually (and this means almost always) contains four
+Most of our projects have a `data` subdirectory.
+We have somewhat strict rules regarding its content.
+It usually (which, in our repo, means _almost always_) contains three subdirectories:
-subdirectories:

 - `raw/`: Data that is **copied** from elsewhere.
 This would, for example, include the Marcion SQL tables copied as is, unmodified.
-We don't use files in this directory as inputs to our program.
+The contents of this directory remain true to the original source.

 - `input/`: Data that we either *modified* or *created*.
 If we want to fix typos to data that we copied, we don't touch the data under `raw/`, but we take the liberty to modify the copies that live under `input/`.

    This directory also includes the data that we created ourselves.

+   You can show the delta between raw and input data using `git diff --no-index`.
+It's also good to be aware of the `--word-diff` flag.

 - `output/`: This contains the data written by our pipelines, **one subdirectory per format**.
 If your pipeline writes both TSV and HTML, they should go respectively to `output/tsv/` and `output/html/`.

 ## `.env`